git-ecosystem/git-credential-manager/docs/faq.md

 GCM Windows was not designed with a cross-platform architecture.

-### What level of support does GCM Core have during the public preview?
+### What level of support does GCM Core have?

 Support will be best-effort.
-We would really appreciate your feedback as we work to make this a great experience across each platform we support.
-However, for mission critical applications, please use GCM for Windows on Windows or SSH on Mac and Linux.
+We would really appreciate your feedback to make this a great experience across each platform we support.

 ### Q: Why does GCM Core not support operating system/distribution 'X', or Git hosting provider 'Y'?